flatironinstitute/CaImAn/docs/source/Installation.rst

    <details>
    <summary>Updating the conda-forge package</summary>

-From within your caiman environment type ```conda update caiman -c conda-forge```.
+From within your caiman environment type ```conda update caiman```.
 In most cases this should be enough.

 If not, you may want to create a new environmrent from scratch.